120 YEARS OF EXCELLENCE:

 13:45 | Welcome briefing |

-14:00 | Guided tour of the manufacturing site |
+14:00 | Manufacturing-site guided tour |

-14:30 | Networking with company leaders|Tea break |
+14:30 | Networking with company leaders | Tea break |

-15:00 | Rotation 1 end| Travel to second site for rotation 2 |
+15:00 | Rotation 1 end | Travel to second site for Rotation 2 |

 Rotation 2: | |